devashish0007/Efficient-Data-Stream-Anomaly-Detection/README.md

 5) Reporting Anomalies: If an anomaly is detected, the function prints a message indicating the index and value of the detected anomaly and appends this information to a list of anomalies.

 The Isolation Forest algorithm swiftly identifies anomalies within a data stream.
 This tool enables real-time anomaly detection by dynamically assessing incoming data points and flagging anomalies when their scores dip below a set threshold.
 Its proactive nature enhances system monitoring, which is crucial for early anomaly identification across various domains, bolstering system reliability.

+## Optimization
+The Isolation Forest algorithm is designed to speed and efficiently process continuous data streams.
+It employs optimized strategies such as fine-tuning tree structures and parallel processing to enhance computational speed.

+## Visualization
+A real-time visualization tool is developed to showcase the data stream and highlight anomalies.
+It offers an intuitive interface for monitoring the stream's behaviour and identifying flagged anomalies using matplotlib.

 ## Dependencies